 ‘Halfpence and farthings say the bells of St. Martins’ – St. Martins Orgar

 St. Martins Orgar on Martin Lane was pretty much destroyed in the Great Fire of London leaving only the bell tower which is now occupied by a firm of solicitors.
 It is thought that the reference to halfpence and farthings is a nod to the money lenders who operated in the area.
-The line of the rhyme is sometimes better known as ‘you owe me five farthings’.
+This line of the oranges and lemons nursery rhyme is sometimes better known as ‘you owe me five farthings’.

 ‘Pancakes and fritters say the bells of St. Peters’ – St. Peters Cornhill

 St. Peters on Cornhill is hard to spot, hidden as it is amongst a few tiny alleys.
 From Cornhill itself it doesn’t look like much at all so obscured is the frontage.
 It is thought that the pancakes and fritters in the rhyme refer to the types of food that were sold nearby.
 Cornhill after all was the site of a corn market that dated back to the Roman era.
 Like many others the church dates back a long time but was destroyed in the fire of London and then rebuilt by Sir Christopher Wren.

 ‘Two sticks and an apple say the bells of Whitechapel’ – Whitechapel Bell Foundry